rri/silentYak/content/posts/lake-22-trail/index.md

 blocking our path ahead on the trail and I started regretting my choice of hike.
 But fortunately, we managed to break through the crowd and sprint ahead.

-{{ note (text = "People who are inconsiderate enough to park their cars with unnecessary gaps, thus depriving others of precious parking spots — some say these are the folks who end up in “Parking Hell” when they die...where they're forced to drive around mindlessly looking for parking spots, and everytime they find one, someone else swoops in and takes it from them.
-(Some others disagree, they say they just get sent to Capitol Hill in Seattle to find parking.)") }}
+> People who are inconsiderate enough to park their cars with unnecessary gaps, thus depriving
+> others of precious parking spots --- some say these are the folks who end up in "Parking Hell"
+> when they die...where they're forced to drive around mindlessly looking for parking spots, and
+> everytime they find one, someone else swoops in and takes it from them.
+(Some others disagree,
+> they say they just get sent to Capitol Hill in Seattle to find parking.)

 This might be a bit of a quirk, but when it's just us, Anu and I prefer to get to the turnaround point of the hike as quickly as possible.
 We might take a break every couple of miles to have a few